 Are there still orphanages in America?

 Good question.
 Let’s start from the beginning.
 The first orphanage was established in the United States in 1729.
-By 1850, 56 orphanages were up and running, responding to health epidemics and the rapid increase of poor immigrants.
+By 1850, 56 orphanages in America were up and running, responding to health epidemics and the rapid increase of poor immigrants.
 That number continued to grow through the start of the 20th century.
 And they weren’t the easiest places to live.
 There’s a reason Annie calls it a “hard-knock life.”

 Miss Hannigan still gives me nightmares.